Adobe ColdFusion CF Summit East 2018 was on April 25th, 2018 in Washington DC and it was free to attend.

 - Everything CF Summit episode

-This year conference will be recorded so you can expect a lots of good material as a follow-up.
-Make sure you attend this one and let us know how it went.
+This year conference was recorded so you can expect a lots of good material as a follow-up.
+Make sure you attend the next one and let us know how it went.

 And to continue learning how to make your ColdFusion apps more modern and alive, I encourage you to download our free ColdFusion Alive Best Practices Checklist.